clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 ![Untitled](Untitled%201.png)

-## Create Hugo website locally
+## Creating a Hugo website locally

 To create a new Hugo site, I executed this simple command: `hugo new site blog`.
 It creates a new blog folder with all required files inside.

 I launched the site with `hugo server --source blog/ -D`.
-I have a "Page Not Found" error, but it's expected as I didn't create any content at this point.
+I have a "Page Not Found" error, I think it's because I haven't configure port forwarding correctly.

 ## Setting up the Hugo theme